koltasaurusrex/Python-Keylogger/README.md

 # Development Environment

 - Written using python 3
-  - Inputs handled with boppreh's keyboard library
+  - Inputs handled with boppreh's keyboard library.
-  - Timing

-{Describe the programming language that you used and any libraries.}
+  - Timing was accomplished using the Timing class from the Threaded library.

 # Useful Websites